 Spiritual, personal, and social problems: All Central administrators and faculty stand ready to help with student problems.
-The Resident Assistants, Resident Directors, and Director of Student Services are prepared to assist students and can refer them to the proper person or department for help or more information.
+Student Services Staff Members are prepared to assist students and can refer them to the proper person or department for help or more information.
 CBC offers professional counseling services through a licensed counselor.
-Some student issues may extend beyond those that CBC employees are comfortable with handling.
+Some student issues may extend beyond those that CBC employees are comfortable or equipped with handling.
 In such a case, a referral to the appropriate agency will be made.